Court tells Dutch state to slash nitrogen pollution by 2030

 Judges have ordered the Dutch state to take action to reduce nitrogen-based pollution in the country’s most vulnerable habitats or face a fine of €10 million in 2030.

-This year’s targets do not have to be met but the aim to reach a 50% reduction in five years time must be a reality, the court said, adding that the state had been negligent in not making reducing nitrogen-based pollution a priority.
+This year’s targets will not be met but the aim to reach a 50% reduction in five years time must be a reality, the court said, adding that the state had been negligent in not making reducing nitrogen-based pollution a priority.

-The case is a “last chance to save the most vulnerable habitats because if nitrogen emissions don’t go down, we risk losing unique plants and animals,” Greenpeace said at the court hearing last November.
+The case is a “last chance to save the most vulnerable habitats because if nitrogen emissions don’t go down, we risk losing unique plants and animals,” the campaign group said at the court hearing last November.

 Since the right-wing government came to power this summer, it has become increasingly confused about what it intends to do about the nitrogen issue.